Replacement of individual Telephone Systems with one Centralised VoIP Phone System

 Support Services Coordinator

 We started by auditing the phone systems that Hancock’s had in place, the types of connectivity, PBX Systems & Handsets.
 We then began to create a plan of attack of how we were going to get the system from it’s current state, into one that really started to show benefits to the staff.
-We decided that the overall model of the phone system would be an on-premise VoIP Phone System running on the popular Asterisk Platform.
+We decided that the overall model of the phone system would be an on-premise VoIP Phone System running on a widely-used Platform.

 After several meetings with the customer, together we agreed which handsets would be required by each ‘category’ of staff member.
 Handsets were identified which offered headsets, portability, accessibility features and receptionist facilities.
 In addition, conference phones were chosen for board rooms and other meeting areas.
 Two Suppliers were chosen that offered SIP trunks (the direct connection between the business and the internet telephony service provider) which met the needs of the customer, one as a primary supplier, and one as a backup, should the first one have any problems.